Beginning Greek I – NGRK 520

-The primary mission of Liberty Baptist Theological Seminary is to train persons for ministry positions.
+The primary mission of Liberty University's Rawlings School of Divinity (RSOD) is to train persons for ministry positions.
 This course seeks to enable students to understand and communicate properly God’s Word, which is a foundational function for ministry.
-One goal of LBTS is “to develop cognitive skills for ministry and scholarship through rigorous interaction with the biblical text. . . .”
+One goal of RSOD is “to develop cognitive skills for ministry and scholarship through rigorous interaction with the biblical text. . . .”
 This course is the beginning of this “rigorous interaction” with the Greek New Testament.

 Measurable Learning Outcomes